 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the John Corey #1 series and is a is a paperback edition on January 1, 2002 and has 592 pages.
+It is part of the John Corey #1 series and is a on January 1, 2002 and has 592 pages.

 Explore it on Goodreads or Amazon.